In public relations, a lot of confusion comes down to one question: are you working from a strategy or just executing tactics?

 Visit our FAQ page for more.

 Tactics alone can get you seen.
-Strategy ensures you’re remembered.
+Strategy ensures you are remembered.

-If you want lasting brand equity—not just short-term buzz—you need a PR strategy that guides every action.
+If you want lasting brand equity rather than short-term buzz, you need a PR strategy that gives every action a purpose and every placement a role in a larger narrative.

 1. What’s the difference between PR strategy and tactics?